-Convenience store robbery is a major concern to many late-night retail store operators.
+Convenience store robbery worries late-night retail store operators.

 - Will bad cash handling attract robbers to your store?